 When you’re in the market for a new mattress, consider the materials used in the production of the mattress.
 It’s not always the obvious things that leap out at you that are the worst offenders when it comes to off gassing.
 Glue, for instance, is one of the most odorous materials used in mattress manufacturing.
 Also consider the bed cover and look for those that are made of natural fibers rather than synthetics.

-Taking the time, before you buy, to find a mattress that’s going to produce the fewest possible chemical odors allows you to get a better night’s sleep from the very beginning.
+Take your time, before you buy, and research all of the materials inside of your mattress.
+Finding a mattress that will produce the fewest possible chemical odors, allows you to get a better night’s sleep, from the very beginning.
 If you find a mattress that’s built for comfort, longevity, and doesn’t off gas, such as a natural latex mattress, then you have a real winner on your hands from the moment it arrives in your home.

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog: